Mini Me Yoga 15 Minutes to Happy Healthy Kids program…

 ● Find out about yoga & mindfulness in books, CD-ROM

-Foundation levels poses in 15 minutes to happy healthy kids program
+Foundation levels poses in the 15 Minutes to Happy, Healthy Kids program

 In Europe and the UK we can offer Continuing Education Credits!